Moving countries with small children is challenging.

 If all fails, you can still find nannies.
 They are helpful when you don’t have any relatives to look after your child while you get settled into your new life in Sydney.
 Many of our clients are not Australian with different cultural background.
 If you want your child to keep speaking French, for example, you can advertise for a French speaking nanny with childcare qualifications.

-We had an Israeli family, and the parents were concerned about their son not being able to speak English.
-We found them a lovely house within walking distance of a synagogue and a Jewish playgroup near by.
+Kathryn Hall Real Estate also had an Israeli family, and the parents were concerned about their son not being able to speak English.
+They found a lovely house within walking distance of a synagogue and a Jewish playgroup nearby.
 There was an Irish family who was looking to move to a part of Sydney known for a large Northeast Asian contingency.
 While they were thrilled by the diversity, a little worried at a preschool orientation when they saw a group of children and carers speaking in a language their daughter would not understand.

 So how do you find out what level of diversity you are to expect?
 There is no data easily obtained specifically for daycare and preschools for diversity.
 You could simply ask the centre but one of the quickest ways to get a good indication is to check on the website called My School.
 You can type in a suburb and choose a public primary school in the area.
 Have a look where it says “Language background other than English” on the right-hand side.
 You can see that Bronte, for example, will have 16% and Chatswood will have 83%.
 If the ratio is less than 25%, it is not a culturally diverse area by Sydney standards.